simbo/gh-pages-example/README.md

 ### Types of GitHub Pages

-There are two types of GitHub pages: *project pages* and *user or organization pages*.
+There are two types of GitHub Pages: *project pages* and *user or organization pages*.

 Both offer the same features, while there are some important differences: